Issuance of laissez-passer for a corpse

 Funeral directors are responsible for soldering zinc coffins.
 The company performing the soldering must complete a soldering certificate, which must be submitted with the application.

-Funeral directors handle the embalming process for deceased individuals.
-To arrange for the embalming of a deceased person, you must contact a funeral director.
+Funeral directors are responsible for the embalming process of deceased individuals.
+To arrange the embalming of a deceased person, you must contact a funeral director.
 Once the corpse is embalmed, the funeral director who performed the procedure will complete an embalming certificate.
-You can download the certificate form below under "Certificates and Requests."

 A laissez-passer for a corpse is not required for transporting cremated human remains (ashes) to or from Denmark.

 A laissez-passer for a corpse is not required for transporting corpses within the boundaries of the Kingdom of Denmark.
-No laissez-passer for a corpse is required for transport to the Faroe Islands, which is considered part of the Kingdom of Denmark in relation to the Order on the Handling of Corpses, No. 152 of 1983, including the transportation of corpses.
+The Faroe Islands is considered a part of the Kingdom of Denmark, in relation to the Order on the Handling of Corpses, No. 152 of 1983, including the transportation of corpses, therefore a laissez-passer for a corpse is not required.

 A laissez-passer for a corpse is not required for transport to and from Bornholm via Sweden.